Paldi, British Columbia: Present day

 Most of the original families left for better job prospects in the surrounding Cowichan Valley, as well as the Nanaimo area.
-By 1975, the European and East Asian families had all left the area.
-The last few South Asian families remained in Paldi until about 1980, leaving behind the Gurdwara and about 15 houses.
+By 1975, the Japanese, European and Chinese families had all left the area.
+The last few East Indian families remained in Paldi until about 1980, leaving behind the Gurdwara and about 15 houses.
 The remainder of the homes were razed in 2005, leaving just the Gurdwara standing.
 Gurdwaras were built in neighbouring communities of Lake Cowichan in 1969, and Duncan in 1985 - decreasing attendance at the Paldi temple.

 Two books have been written on the history of the former community.
 Joan Mayo, daughter-in-law of Mayo Singh, wrote Paldi Remembered in 1997.
 The book is a collection of stories and pictures that gives tribute to the once bustling lumber mill town.
 In 2002, Archana B. Verma wrote The Making of Little Punjab in Canada, a study of the Sikhs living in Paldi.

 The Paldi Gurdwara was brought to national attention in 2012, after it was under a court-ordered sale order for developers to build over the former Paldi town site.
-The construction plans were opposed by the Sikh community who advocated for the temple to be given protected status In order to protect the site from development, the Paldi Gurdwara was designated a Historic Site by the Cowichan Valley Regional District in 2014.
+The construction plans were opposed by the Sikh community who advocated for the temple to be given protected status.
+In order to protect the site from development, the Paldi Gurdwara was designated a Historic Site by the Cowichan Valley Regional District in 2014.
 In 2016, the government of British Columbia also designated the temple as a site of cultural importance due to the advocacy efforts of former Attorney General, Wally Oppal.

 The Cowichan Valley Trail, part of the Trans Canada Trail was completed in 2017.
 The trail goes through Paldi on the route of a former railway.